dehezhang2/Notes/3103/CS3103_Operating_System.md

   * Waiting queue for processes waiting on the semaphore
   * strong/weak determined by the order of processes are removed from the queue
   * **strong semaphores** use FIFO
-  * **weak semaphores** do not specify the order of removal from the queue
+  * **weak semaphores** do not specify the order of removal from the queue (may have starvation problem)

-* Mutual Excusion Using Semaphores
+* Mutual Exclusion By Using Semaphores

   ![1550901280234](1550901280234.png)